-Note: DEAD_TIME in case of FULL board memory (see Fig. 2.4).
+Note: DEAD_TIME in case of FULL board memory (see Fig. 2.3).
 When the memory of the board is full (which is usually due to a write event), the board is not able any more to transfer the event data.
-When the board is ready again, the first event after the FULL will have the bit[16] set to 1, and the energy value as read from the algorithm.
+When the board is ready again, the first event after the FULL will have the bit[1] of EXTRAS (bit[16] of the ENERGY word) set to 1, and the energy value as read from the algorithm.
 The dead-time is equal to the time difference between the last trigger occurred and the trigger after the FULL status.